xjunko/nhentai-downloader-v/README.md

 ```

 ## It accepts
-* code - the legendary code for the legendary website
+* code - i mean... you should know it